Pyaar Ishq Aur Mohabbat

 Pyaar Ishq Aur Mohabbat (English: Love, Amour and Romance) is a 2001 Indian Hindi-language romance film written and directed by Rajiv Rai and produced by Gulshan Rai under the Trimurti Films banner.
 The film stars Arjun Rampal alongside Suniel Shetty, Aftab Shivdasani and Keerthi Reddy in the lead roles.

-The film's script is loosely based on the film There's Something about Mary.

 The film was released on 3 August 2001, and was a disaster at the box office.

 Plot

 Yash Sabharwal (Sunil Shetty) is an enterprising billionaire who excels in business strategy.
 He is smitten by the brilliant and lovely Isha Nair (Keerti Reddy).
 She is a smart medical student and her idealism leads her to Scotland for advance research.
 Yash sends her away by giving her a scholarship.
 Before she leaves, Yash hires Gaurav Saxena (Arjun Rampal) to go to Scotland with her and, using his magic, make Isha fall in love with Yash.

 In Scotland, Taj Bharadwaj (Aftab Shivdasani), an endearing and loveable guy, falls madly for Isha.
 Born and brought up in a royal luxury, Taj is a perfect NRI gentleman.
 He has only one problem — whether his father Lord Bharadwaj (Dalip Tahil) would agree with him or not.
 When Gaurav comes into the life of Isha, Isha also falls in love with him and Gaurav falls in love with her.
 When Yash finds out about this, he tells Gaurav to go and break Isha's heart, so she would come back to him.
 Gaurav uses Maya Dhillon (Monica Bedi) by starting a fake affair with her and sleeps with her.
 Taj discovers it and informs Isha.
 When Isha sees Gaurav and Maya together, she starts hating him.
 Gaurav is awarded with £1 billion by Yash for getting out of Isha's life and opening the ways for him.

 Gaurav opens a bank account but is unaware that the bank is owned by the Bharadwaj family and Taj runs it.
 Taj is shocked when he learns that a humble guy like Gaurav is opening an account of £1 billion.
 Taj asks Gaurav about it.
 Gaurav informs him that he has sold his soul to the devil.
 Gaurav starts to realise that he cannot live without Isha as he was really in love with her.
 He returns the money to Yash, informs Maya that he never loved her, and it was just a part of his plan.
 He informs Maya that he is going back to India and that he is in love with Isha.
 Maya meets Isha and tells her that Gaurav seriously loved her but sacrificed his love for Yash.
 Isha forgives Gaurav and still loves him.